-As at December 31, 2014, the Teekay Tangguh Joint Venture was a party to operating leases (or Head Leases) whereby it is leasing its two LNG carriers (or the Tangguh LNG Carriers) to a third party company.
+As at December 31, 2015, the Teekay Tangguh Joint Venture was a party to operating leases (or Head Leases) whereby it is leasing its two LNG carriers (or the Tangguh LNG Carriers) to a third party company.
 The Teekay Tangguh Joint Venture is then leasing back the LNG carriers from the same third party company (or the Subleases).
 Under the terms of these leases, the third party company claims tax depreciation on the capital expenditures it incurred to lease the vessels.
 As is typical in these leasing arrangements, tax and change of law risks are assumed by the Teekay Tangguh Joint Venture.
 Lease payments under the Subleases are based on certain tax and financial assumptions at the commencement of the leases.
 If an assumption proves to be incorrect, the lease payments are increased or decreased under the Sublease to maintain the agreed after-tax margin.
-The Teekay Tangguh Joint Venture's carrying amounts of this tax indemnification guarantee as at December 31, 2014 and December 31, 2013 were \$8.4 million and \$8.9 million, respectively, and are included as part of other long-term liabilities in the consolidated balance sheets of the Company.
+The Teekay Tangguh Joint Venture's carrying amounts of this tax indemnification guarantee as at December 31, 2015 and December 31, 2014 were \$8.0 million and \$8.4 million, respectively, and are included as part of other long-term liabilities in the consolidated balance sheets of the Company.
 The tax indemnification is for the duration of the lease contract with the third party plus the years it would take for the lease payments to be statute barred, and ends in 2033.
-Although there is no maximum potential amount of future payments, the Teekay Tangguh Joint Venture will be required to make termination payments to the third party company sufficient to repay the third party company's investment in the vessels and to compensate it for the tax effect of the terminations, including recapture of any tax depreciation.
+Although there is no maximum potential amount of future payments, the Teekay Tangguh Joint Venture may terminate the lease arrangements on a voluntary basis at any time.
+If the lease arrangements terminate, the Teekay Tangguh Joint Venture will be required to make termination payments to the third party company sufficient to repay the third party company's investment in the vessels and to compensate it for the tax effect of the terminations, including recapture of any tax depreciation.
 The Head Leases and the Subleases have 20 year terms and are classified as operating leases.
-The Head Lease and the Sublease for the two Tangguh LNG Carriers commenced in November 2008 and March 2009, respectively.
+The Head Lease and the Sublease for the two Tangguh LNG Carriers commenced in November 2008 and March 2009, respectively

-As at December 31, 2014, the total estimated future minimum rental payments to be received and paid under the lease contracts are as follows:
+As at December 31, 2015, the total estimated future minimum rental payments to be received and paid under the lease contracts are as follows:

-Year Head Lease Receipts (1) Sublease Payments (1)(2)
+Head Lease Sublease

-2015 22,188 24,113
+Year Receipts (1) Payments (1)(2)

 2016 21,242 24,113

 2017 21,242 24,113

 2018 21,242 24,113

 2019 21,242 24,113

-Thereafter 196,579 223,185
+2020 21,242 24,113

-Total \$303,735 \$343,750
+Thereafter 175,337 199,072

-(1) The Head Leases are fixed-rate operating leases while the Subleases have a small variable-rate component.
-As at December 31, 2014, the Teekay Tangguh Subsidiary had received \$206.6 million of aggregate Head Lease receipts and had paid \$139.6 million of aggregate Sublease payments.
-The portion of the Head Lease receipts that have not been recognized into earnings, is deferred and amortized on a straight line basis over the lease terms.
-As at December 31, 2014, \$2.8 million and \$44.1 million of Head Lease receipts had been deferred and included in accrued liabilities and other long-term liabilities, respectively, in the Company's consolidated balance sheets.
+Total \$281,547 \$319,637

-(2) The amount of payments under the Subleases are updated annually to reflect any changes in the lease payments due to changes in tax law.
+- (1) The Head Leases are fixed-rate operating leases while the Subleases have a small variable-rate component.
+As at December 31, 2015, the Teekay Tangguh Subsidiary had received \$228.8 million of aggregate Head Lease receipts and had paid \$163.7 million of aggregate Sublease payments.
+The portion of the Head Lease receipts that have not been recognized into earnings, is deferred and amortized on a straight line basis over the lease terms and, as at December 31, 2015, \$3.8 million and \$40.4 million of Head Lease receipts had been deferred and included in accrued liabilities and other long-term liabilities, respectively, in the Company's consolidated balance sheets. - (2) The amount of payments under the Subleases is updated annually to reflect any changes in the lease payments due to changes in tax law.